Most foreigners living in France are asked at some stage to deliver a full birth certificate that is less than 3 months old. Why three months?

 French birth certificates are “annotés” which means that any change in civil status is recorded on the birth certificate itself – marriage, civil union, separation, divorce, remarriage, death … It’s like a personal history rather than a record of a single event.
 This is also the purpose of the livret de famille*.

 As a result, the French authorities always ask for a recent certificate, which is defined as less than 3 months old.
-Brith certificates are obtained from the town hall of the place of birth and are free of charge.
-You simply send a copy of your identity card and a stamped addressed envelope with a cover letter saying who you are and what you want and they usually arrive in a few days.
+Birth certificates are obtained from the town hall of the place of birth and are free of charge.
+You simply send a photocopy of your identity card and a stamped addressed envelope with a cover letter saying who you are and what you want and they usually arrive in a few days.
 You can also go to the town hall in person.
-Since February 15th 2019, they can also be obtained in multilingual versions (i.e. all the languages of the European Union).
+Since February 15th 2019, birth certificates can also be obtained in multilingual versions (i.e. all the languages of the European Union).

-I have personally used the same Australian birth certificate for countless cartes de séjour, two marriages, one divorce and an application for French citizenship.
-Each time, I explained that “les actes de naissance en Australie ne sont pas annotés ».
+I have personally used the same Australian birth certificate for countless cartes de séjour, two marriages, one divorce and a successful application for French citizenship.
+Each time, I explained that “les actes de naissance en Australie ne sont pas annotés.”